 - 1. Sound pressure and power levels are "A" weighted measures per ISO 3744:2010.
-They are measured with the operating condition of the machine which generates the most repeatable but highest values of the sound levels.
+They are measured with the operating conditions of the machine which generate the most repeatable but highest values of the sound levels.
 Under normal circumstances, the sound level will vary depending on the condition of the material being worked upon. - 2.
-The vibration level indicated is the vector sum of the RMS (root mean square) values of amplitudes on each axis, standardized to an 8-hour exposure period, and obtained using operating condition of the machine that generates the most repeatable but highest values in accordance with the applicable standards for the machine. - 3.
-Per EU Directive 2002/44/EC, the daily exposure action value for hand/arm vibration is 2.5 m/s $\sum A(8)$ .
-The daily exposure limit value is 5 m/s $\sum A(8)$ .
+The vibration level indicated is the vector sum of the RMS (root mean square) values of amplitudes on each axis, standardized to an 8-hour exposure period, and obtained using the operating condition of the machine that generates the most repeatable but highest values in accordance with the applicable standards for the machine. - Per EU Directive 2002/44/EC, the daily exposure action value for hand/arm vibration is 2.5 m/s ∑A(8).
+The daily exposure limit value is 5 m/s ∑A(8).